sgelernter/watch-that-mix/README.md

-## Background
+## About

 Pretty much everyone enjoys music, but most people know little if anything about how music is produced.
 The functions of microphones, instruments, and performers are all pretty self-explanatory, but even many music enthusiasts wouldn't be able to tell you what a compressor does or the difference between a reverb and a delay in the context of music production.
 The goal of this project is to teach anyone interested in the process of how music gets made about some of the tools producers use when turning raw recorded performance into a finished, radio-ready track.

 By providing an engaging, responsive interface to experiment with effects of various types of processing in-context and in real time, this project will allow users to develop some hands-on knowledge of the music-making process that will hopefully enhance their understanding and appreciation for all the work that goes into making their favorite songs sound the way they sound from both a technical and artistic standpoint.

 ## Functionality & MVPs